 New York men are expert dressers – no matter the season.
 In the long, sweaty summer New Yorkers know how to wear just the perfect amount of linen, while winter sub-zero temperatures see them layering like it’s second nature.

 How to dress like a New Yorker?
-In the city that never sleeps, each man boast their distinct look.
+In the city that never sleeps, each man boasts his own distinct look.
 But, from Manhattan to Queens, Brooklyn to Upstate, New York offers certain style themes that can easily be replicated by who live outside America’s capital of cool.

 How To Dress Like A New Yorker

-Men in New York are ambassadors of clean lines and a slim cut shape.
+Men in New York are ambassadors of clean lines and slim cut shapes.
 Most men get suits tailored and even take it to the extent of made-to-measure jeans and shirts.
-The most important thing to New York men is their shoes, recognising a solid, leather pair can essentially dress up a casual outfit and taking it to the next level.
-The final touch is an accessory.
+The most important thing to New York men is their shoes, recognising a solid, leather pair can essentially dress up a casual outfit and take it to the next level.
+The final touch is an accessory such as a watch or ring.
 Then you’re ready to hit the prim Upper East Side before crossing the bridge to the eclectic (and hectic) Brooklyn.

 New Yorkers like to wear an outfit that can ride functionally during the day but is chic enough to party at night.
 How?
 Tailored formalities with the ease of casual wear – under a mood of black.
 A typical look might be a classic overcoat with rounded shoulders, layered over a textural knit and button shirt; the trousers made a tad technical with a sheen-y sports fabric and zip details, providing a visual feature and as well as a function.